 De ankle bone connected to de leg bone,

 Finding a vaccination for malaria may be like healing the thigh bone.
-Important but what might most need healing is our human connection to the entire natural, social, and constructed world, a Millennial might say..
-Only when everything is connected can “Dem bones git up and walk aroun'.
+Important!
+But what might most need healing is our human connection to the entire natural, social, and constructed world, a Millennial way of thinking implies.
+Only when everything is connected can there be a cure and “Dem bones git up and walk aroun'.
 Dem bones git up and dance aroun' “

-Certainly the Internet comes closer (far closer) than anything ever has to being capable of pulling all the bones together into a holistic consciousness of oneness with the universe, which will at last, we dream, allow us to walk out of the valley of dry bones.
-Analytically, however, if the dream is presently focused only on technology, it is holism without human content.
+Certainly the Internet comes closer (far closer) than anything ever has to being capable of pulling all the bones together into oneness, which will at last, we dream, allow us to walk out of the valley of unconnected dry bones.

 “. . . grassroots campaigns dedicated to conserving, preserving, and restoring the ecosystems on which our civilization depends. . .